ADDP: Learning General Representations for Image Recognition and Generation with Alternating Denoising Diffusion Process: Introduction

-We notice that ViT-VQGAN~\cite{yu2021vectorquantized} and MAGE~\cite{li2022mage}, like many image generation methods, are modeled in the vector-quantized (VQ) space~\cite{vandenoord2017neural}.
-While current SOTA representation learning methods for recognition, such as MAE~\cite{he2022masked} and BEiT~\cite{bao2022beit}, all take raw image pixels as inputs.
-Such observation motivates us to propose the following arguments: (1) \emph{Raw pixels as inputs are crucial for recognition tasks.} As shown in Tab.~\ref{tab:intro_pixel_token}, taking pixels as inputs outperforms the VQ tokens counterpart in typical recognition tasks.
-We speculate that this is because VQ tokens lack some image details as well as the spatial sensitivity, which are essential for recognition tasks.
-(2) \emph{VQ tokens as reconstruction targets are beneficial for generation tasks.} Previous works such as ~\cite{vandenoord2017neural, rombach2022highresolution} show that compared to generating raw pixels, predicting VQ tokens can help the model eliminate imperceptible image details, mitigating the optimization difficulty and resulting in better image generation quality.
+We notice that ViT-VQGAN~\citep{yu2021vectorquantized} and MAGE~\citep{li2022mage}, like many image generation methods, are modeled in the vector-quantized (VQ) space~\citep{vandenoord2017neural}.
+While current SoTA representation learning methods for recognition, such as MAE~\citep{he2022masked} and BEiT~\citep{bao2022beit}, all take raw image pixels as inputs.
+Such observation motivates us to propose the following arguments: (1) \emph{Raw pixels as inputs are crucial for recognition tasks.} Pixels preserve spatially sensitive information better than VQ tokens~\citep{shin2023exploration}, which is particularly useful for dense recognition tasks.
+As shown in Tab.~\ref{tab:intro_pixel_token}, taking pixels as inputs outperforms the VQ tokens counterpart in typical recognition tasks.
+(2) \emph{VQ tokens as reconstruction targets are beneficial for generation tasks.} Previous works such as ~\citep{vandenoord2017neural, rombach2022highresolution} show that compared to generating raw pixels, predicting VQ tokens can help the model eliminate imperceptible image details, mitigating the optimization difficulty and resulting in better image generation quality.

 Based on these observations, a natural question arises: \emph{ Is it possible to associate the two spaces within a single representation learning framework, allowing the model to perceive in raw pixels and generate in latent visual tokens? }